Becoming You With Julie

 Instructions

 • Make the panade: In a small bowl, mix breadcrumbs and soy milk.
-Let sit for 10 minutes to soften.
+Let soak for 10 minutes.
 Meanwhile, proceed to the next step.

-• Heat 1 tablespoon olive oil in a pan over medium heat.
+• Heat oil in a large skillet over medium heat.
 Sauté onions for 2–3 minutes until soft.
-Stir in garlic and cook for 30-60 seconds until fragrant.
-Add white wine (OR vegetable broth) and let it cook off for about 1 minute, scraping the pan to release any browned bits.
+Stir in garlic and cook for 30 seconds with wine or broth.
+Let it cook off for about 1 minute, scraping the pan to release any browned bits.
 Remove from heat.

-• Form into 24 meatballs (about 2 tablespoons each).
+• Form into 24 meatballs (about 2 tablespoons each) using a cookie scoop or your hands.

 Cook (choose one method below)